Real Oviedo: History

 In 1988 Oviedo returned to the top division, after ousting RCD Mallorca in the promotion playoffs (2–1 on aggregate, with striker Carlos, who would feature prominently for the club in the following years, scoring one of the goals), and remained in that level for 13 consecutive seasons – in 1990–91 it finished sixth, qualifying for the first time for Europe, and being knocked out in the first round by Genoa C.F.C. of Italy (2–3).
 Oviedo bounced back from that defeat immediately, with a 2–1 win at the Camp Nou over Barcelona.After that successful year, there were more brilliant seasons and others where relegation was narrowly dodged (in 1998 Real Oviedo succeeded in a relegation playoff to stay up after beating UD Las Palmas).
 In a nutshell, the Carbayones had an outstanding run in La Liga during the 1990s with a team which lined up top international players.
 In 1992 Real Oviedo as well as most Spanish football clubs was forced to become public limited sports company.
 The initial capital stock for Real Oviedo amounted to €3.6 million.

 On 4 October 1995, Real Oviedo played its 1,000th game in La Liga.

 In 2000, the new Carlos Tartiere Stadium with 30,500 seats became Real Oviedo's new ground.
 It was officially opened on 20 September 2000 with a match between Real Oviedo and Partizan Belgrade, where Real Oviedo lost 0–2 to the Serbian side.
 Three days before, Real Oviedo and UD Las Palmas had got a 2–2 draw on the first fixture in the 2000–01 season.

 After being relegated two consecutive times, Real Oviedo suffered severe economic troubles, which, when coupled with a profound lack of institutional support from the city's government, resulted in the team's inability to pay its players.
 The club was then forced to drop all the way to the fourth division of Spanish football, for the 2003–04 season; at this point the team nearly folded but eventually recovered and regrouped, returning to level three in the following campaign.

 Oviedo lasted two further campaigns before dropping down a level again.
 In another playoff against a Mallorca team – this time the reserves, the club returned again to the third division, after a penalty shootout; however, its survival remained at risk in the following years, due to continuing financial difficulties.

 The financial dire straits continued into the 2012–13 season, when Oviedo called on supporters to buy shares in the club.
 A few footballers, notably Santi Cazorla, Juan Mata, Michu and Adrián who all started their careers there, offered their financial support in an attempt to save the club from bankruptcy – the club had until 17 November to raise €2 million in order to prevent closure.
+Zohran Mamdani, who would later be elected mayor of New York City in 2025, also bought a share.